dihanto/201-pictyour/README.md

 ### Marketplace canister

+`dfx deploy dfinity_js_backend --argument '(record {orderFee = amount})'` where amount is the fee for every transaction, but in our case now, its not necesary because we are using 1 ledger wallet for buy and sell.

-`dfx deploy dfinity_js_backend` - deploys the mpicture canister where the business logic is implemented.
+- deploys the picture canister where the business logic is implemented.
   Basically, it implements functions like add, view, update, delete, and buy picture + a set of helper functions.

 Do not forget to run `dfx generate dfinity_js_backend` anytime you add/remove functions in the canister or when you change the signatures.
 Otherwise, these changes won't be reflected in IDL's and won't work when called using the JS agent.